Kebaran culture

-The Kebaran culture, also known as the Early Near East Epipalaeolithic, was an archaeological culture in the Eastern Mediterranean area (c.
-23,000 to 15,000 BP), named after its type site, Kebara Cave south of Haifa.
-The Kebaran were a highly mobile nomadic population, composed of hunters and gatherers in the Levant and Sinai areas who used microlithic tools.
+The Kebaran culture, also known as the 'Early Near East Epipalaeolithic', is an archaeological culture of the Eastern Mediterranean dating to c.
+23,000 to 15,000 Before Present (BP).
+Its type site is Kebara Cave, south of Haifa.
+The Kebaran was produced by a highly mobile nomadic population, composed of hunters and gatherers in the Levant and Sinai areas who used microlithic tools.

 Overview

-The Kebaran is the last Upper Paleolithic phase of the Levant.
+The Kebaran is the first phase of the Epipalaeolithic in the Levant.
 Kebaran stone tool assemblages are characterized by small, geometric microliths, and are thought to have lacked the specialized grinders and pounders found in later Near Eastern cultures.
 Small stone tools called microliths and retouched bladelets can be found for the first time.
 The microliths of this culture period differ greatly from the Aurignacian artifacts.

-The Kebaran is preceded by the Athlitian phase of the Upper Paleolithic Levantine Aurignacian (formerly called Antelian) and followed by the proto-agrarian Natufian culture of the Epipalaeolithic.
+The Kebaran is preceded by the final phase of the Upper Paleolithic Levantine Aurignacian (also known as the Athlitian or Antelian) and followed by the proto-agrarian Natufian culture of the Epipalaeolithic.
 The appearance of the Kebaran culture, of microlithic type implies a significant rupture in the cultural continuity of Levantine Upper Paleolithic.
 The Kebaran culture, with its use of microliths, is associated with the use of the bow and arrow and the domestication of the dog.
 The Kebaran is also characterised by the earliest collecting of wild cereals, known due to the uncovering of grain grinding tools.
 It was the first step towards the Neolithic Revolution.
-The Kebaran people are believed to have practiced dispersal to upland environments in the summer, and aggregation in caves and rockshelters near lowland lakes in the winter.
+The Kebaran people are believed to have practiced dispersal to upland environments in the summer, and aggregation in caves and rock shelters near lowland lakes in the winter.
 This diversity of environments may be the reason for the variety of tools found in their kits.

 Situated in the Terminal Pleistocene, the Kebaran is classified as an Epipalaeolithic society.
 They are generally thought to have been ancestral to the later Natufian culture that occupied much of the same range, who advanced the use of wild grains, building on the Kebaran traits to acquire some symptoms of permanent settlements, agriculture, and hints of civilization.

+In the prehistoric site of Ein Gev, the skeleton of a 30-40 year old woman associated with the Kebaran was discovered.
+The morphological characteristics assigned the individual to a Proto-Mediterranean population, being very similar to the Natufians.